coq/coq/doc/sphinx/proof-engine/proof-handling.rst

-.. cmdv::  Abort @ident.
+.. cmdv::  Abort @ident

 Aborts the editing of the proof named :n:`@ident`.

-.. cmdv:: Abort All.
+.. cmdv:: Abort All

 Aborts all current goals, switching back to the |Coq|
 toplevel.

-.. cmd:: Existential @num := @term.
+.. cmd:: Existential @num := @term

 This command instantiates an existential variable. :n:`@num` is an index in the list of uninstantiated existential variables displayed by ``Show